 We work with local agencies contracted with the Developmental Disabilities Administration (DDA) to identify the wishes and needs of these valued members of our community.

-With the help and support of the community, Northwest Autism Center provided over 1,000 gifts to adolescents and adults with developmental disabilities living in residential homes the past three seasons, spreading warmth and caring of everyone that participated.
+With the help and support of the community, Northwest Autism Center provided over 1,000 gifts to adolescents and adults with developmental disabilities living in residential homes the past three seasons.

 Learn more by visiting the Giving Tree website!

 Each year Spokane’s Mayor issues proclamations and other ceremonial documents regarding topics of local, regional or national concern involving the community.
-During Autism Awareness Month, Northwest Autism Center joins hands with Spokane’s Autism Society of Washington, The Isaac Foundation and our other local community agencies to take part in the Mayor Proclamation.
-This proclamation is issued to encourage all citizens to recognize and join hands improving the quality of life of people with autism spectrum disorder.
+During Autism Awareness Month, Northwest Autism Center joins hands with Spokane’s Autism Society of Washington, The Isaac Foundation and our other local community agencies to take part in the Mayoral Proclamation.
+This proclamation is issued to encourage all citizens to recognize and join hands improving the quality of life of people with autism spectrum disorder and to foster a sense of community.